mashakos/OmniScaler/README.md

 # OmniScaler
-Zero Latency DirectX 11 scaling utility
+Zero Latency DirectX 11 scaling utility.

 OmniScaler takes a windowed game or application, displays its window contents to a fullscreen view via Directx 11.

 **Advantages**